 Child Migrant Return & Reintegration Project (CMRRP)

 In 2010, KIND, The Global Fund for Children (GFC), and local non-governmental organizations (NGOs) in Guatemala launched a reintegration project to help Guatemalan unaccompanied children returning home due to a deportation or voluntary departure order from the U.S. In 2016, KIND expanded this work to include children returning to Honduras.
 Returning children struggle to re-enroll in school, resettle into their families and communities, overcome trauma they may have experienced during migration, and make a plan for a safer or brighter future.
 The Child Migrant Return and Reintegration Project (CMRRP), has served more than 300 returning migrant children and their families.
 KIND and its partners have helped children by ensuring there is coordination between their caregivers in the US and their families upon return, that they return to their communities safely, and that they receive reintegration services such as family reunification support, skills training, counseling, medical and mental health services, and help with school enrollment and scholarships.
-KIND’s model has had a less than 5% remigration rate, to the US or Mexico since 2015.
+Since 2015, less than 5% of children participating in KIND’s CMRRP have re-migrated.
 Though modest in scale, KIND’s CMRRP serves as a successful model to governments, inter- governmental agencies, and non-profit organizations planning to develop or engage in reintegration services.

 Who is Eligible?

-Unaccompanied or separated Guatemalan and Honduran children who have chosen to return home, who have taken voluntary departure, or who have been ordered deported are eligible to participate in the project.
+Unaccompanied or separated Guatemalan and Honduran children who have chosen to return home, who have taken voluntary departure, or who have been ordered deported and plan to return to specific areas of Guatemala or Honduras are eligible to participate in the project.
 Returning children are identified and referred to CMRRP through Office of Refugee Resettlement shelters, KIND’s pro bono legal services network, partnerships with other organizations throughout the country, and Consular Officials.
 Participation in CMRRP is voluntary and CMRRP staff works closely with each child to ensure his/her involvement, beginning prior to the child’s repatriation, and throughout the different stages of the return and reintegration process.
 For questions about the CMRRP or to refer a child to the project, please contact: